edwelker/website/content/posts/microformats-for-you-and-me.md

 While I foresee a wide array of future uses for Microformats, there are limited practical applications today.
 That being said, the small number does not mean they have limited value; their use can provide substantial value.
 For example: later this week I am going to re-write the [concert-listing page](http://columbiaorchestra.org/season/) for my [ orchestra website](http://columbiaorchestra.org).
 I am going to use the hCalendar Microformat to code this season's events.
 I will then use an open-source converter to allow users to download a iCal file of this calendar on the fly.

 Why would I do this?
 Because it's advantageous.
-Using the hCalendar Microformat I canâ€¦
+Using the hCalendar Microformat I can...

 - provide an additional interface (the iCal file) to my users for free.
 - syndicate these events.
 That way, if I ping a Microformat aware service (like [pingerati.net](http://pingerati.net/)) I will have published these events elsewhere, without any additional work.